Event properties

 In certain scenarios, you might require more extensive reporting capabilities than what's provided within the Pendo UI.
 Some common needs include:

-• Utilizing groupings for event properties with numeric or time-based data.
+• Using groupings for event properties with numeric or time-based data.

 • Reporting on an event property with more than 10,000 values.